digital-work-lab/open-source-project/docs/week_3_python_packages.md

 Making Python packages availbale on PyPI allows others to install the package using the simple command `pip install package_name`.
 Publishing a Package to PyPI requires an account and authentication.
-We recommend a publishing workflow based on GitHub actions, which are triggered every time a new release is published (see [publish_pypi.yml](https://github.com/CoLRev-Environment/colrev/blob/main/.github/workflows/publish_pypi.yml)).
+We recommend a publishing workflow based on GitHub actions, which are triggered every time a new release is published (see [publish_pypi.yml](https://github.com/CoLRev-Environment/colrev/blob/main/.github/workflows/publish_pypi.yml){: target="_blank"}).

 {: .blue }
 > Currenlty, built-in CoLRev packages are published and distributed with the CoLRev core package.